 Fees are charged for overnight accommodations at Trailfinders Lodge, three smaller modular cabins, the campgrounds, and the stand-alone classroom.
 Fees include use of semi-private dormitory rooms, communal bathrooms with showers, kitchen with cooking supplies, desks, a small museum with herbarium and animal collections (skins), wireless Internet access within all our buildings and many outdoor areas, and access to Reserve databases.
 The fees schedule for use of the facilities can be found here.

-Oasis de los Osos, a 65-ha (160-acre) satellite reserve, is located nearby at the base of the impressively steep North Face of the San Jacinto Mountains, north of Palm Springs, and has a mixture of desert scrub, riparian, and inland sage scrub species.
-A perennial stream, Lambs Creek, flows diagonally across the Preserve, creating small waterfalls.
-The Preserve includes the canyon carved by Lambs Creek as well as the surrounding landslide and alluvial fan deposits.
-There are no facilities available at Los Osos but primitive camping is allowed with an approved registration for use of the site.
+Oasis de los Osos, a 65-ha (160-acre) satellite reserve, is located north of Palm Springs in Riverside County.
+It is situated at the base of the impressively steep north face of the San Jacinto Mountains.
+Habitats consist of a mixture of desert scrub, riparian, and inland sage scrub species.
+A perennial stream, Lambs Creek, flows diagonally across the site, creating small waterfalls.
+The property includes the canyon carved by Lambs Creek as well as the surrounding landslide and alluvial fan deposits.
+No facilities are available, but primitive camping is allowed with an approved application.

-Cahuilla Mountain, a 300-ha (740-acre) mountaintop is a USFS Research Natural Area with burned Black Oak and Coulter Pine (90% burned in July, 1996).
+Cahuilla Mountain, a 300-ha (740-acre) mountaintop, is a US Forest Service Research Natural Area with black oak and Coulter pine (90% burned in July of 1996).

-The San Jacinto Wilderness (40,000 acres USFS managed) and the Mount San Jacinto State Park Wilderness (10,000 acres California Department of Parks and Recreation managed) are available for studies via trails and the Palm Springs Aerial Tramway.
+The San Jacinto Wilderness (40,000 acres, managed by the US Forest Service) and Mount San Jacinto State Park Wilderness (10,000 acres, managed by the California Department of Parks and Recreation) can be reached via trails and the Palm Springs Aerial Tramway.